Torslanda

 Torslanda is an urban district situated in Gothenburg Municipality, Västra Götaland County, Sweden.
 It had 10,129 inhabitants in 2005.

 Etymology

 A Norse pagan place of sacrifice to the God Thor was once located here, which gave rise to the name Torslanda; meaning "Thor's land".

 The Volvo Torslanda Plant

 Volvo Cars operates one of its largest automobile plants, Torslandaverken in Torslanda, under the motto "Increased capacity – for ever-higher quality".
 It opened in 1964 and some models produced at the plant have carried the Torslanda name, including later versions of the Volvo 240 during the early 1990s.

-It also holds the headquarters for Volvo Car Corporation and AB Volvo.
+It also holds the headquarters for Volvo Car Corporation, AB Volvo, and Polestar.

 Torslanda Airport

 From 1923 to 1977, prior to the opening of the Göteborg Landvetter Airport, the city had been served by the Torslanda Airport, located here.
 The control tower, located on a hilltop adjacent to the site of the airport, was renovated in 2007, and is one of the last remaining artifacts of the airport, much of which was demolished in 1997.

 In recent years, the original land from the Torslanda Airport has been redeveloped into a residential area known as Amhult, eventually to become a garden village with 900 new homes, a commercial centre, preschool and school.